orangeguppy/CS480-Backend/README.md

 # CS480-Backend
-To run the FastAPI server, use the commands:
+To run the FastAPI server, use the commands (image_name can be anything):

 ```docker build -t <image_name>```